 18. Canine Styles is NYC’s oldest and finest dog emporium.
 They offer world-class grooming as well as premium pet products and accessories like collars, harnesses, and even coats.

 19. Looking for a place to stay during your New York visit?
 The Kimpton Muse Hotel is just one of the many dog-friendly hotels in the city.
 Tip: Flying to the west coast?
-Check out these dog-friendly spots in SFO.
+Keep your eyes peeled for our next city guide: must-visit spots in San Francisco!

 20. Ed Sullivan Theater?
 Elvis, The Beatles, and David Letterman all played here.
 Just a picture of your dog in front of that marquee will surely get a ton of likes on IG!
 Who knows you just might bump into someone famous.